Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Related Work

 \section{Related Work}

-In this section, we discuss various optimizations proposed for BFT SMR, with a focus on those that address changing conditions, geographical distribution of replicas, and low latency.
-Additionally, we cover related work on BFT forensics.

-\paragraph*{Adaptivity in BFT SMR.} Making BFT protocols adaptive to their environment has been studied in multiple works~\cite{aublin2013rbft, bahsoun2015making, liu2017leader, eischer2018latency, carvalho2018dynamic, silva2021threat, chiba2022network, nischwitz2022raising}.
-RBFT monitors system performance under redundant leaders to assert that a faulty leader cannot purposely degrade performance~\cite{aublin2013rbft}.
-Optimizing the leader selection has been studied in several works (e.g., \cite{liu2017leader, eischer2018latency}).
-Further works investigated adaptively switching the consensus algorithm~\cite{bahsoun2015making, carvalho2018dynamic}, strengthening the protocol by reacting to perceived threat level changes~\cite{silva2021threat}, being network-agnostic (tolerating a higher threshold in synchronous networks)~\cite{blum2020network} or adapting the state transfer strategy to the available network bandwidth~\cite{chiba2022network}.
-In contrast, \ourProtocol{} can be applied to most BFT protocols and accelerates planetary-scale Byzantine consensus by making both system configuration (leader and replica weights) \textit{and} threshold adaptive without impacting resilience through the integration of BFT forensics.
+\paragraph{Adaptivity in BFT SMR} Making BFT protocols adaptive to their environment has been studied in multiple works~\cite{aublin2013rbft, bahsoun2015making, liu2017leader, eischer2018latency, carvalho2018dynamic, silva2021threat, chiba2022network, nischwitz2022raising,boltdumbo}.
+RBFT monitors system performance under redundant leaders to prevent a faulty leader from degrading performance~\cite{aublin2013rbft}.
+Other approaches propose optimizing the leader selection (e.g., \cite{liu2017leader, eischer2018latency}), adaptively switching consensus algorithms~\cite{bahsoun2015making, carvalho2018dynamic,boltdumbo}, strengthening the protocol by reacting to perceived threat level changes~\cite{silva2021threat}, being network-agnostic (tolerating a higher threshold in synchronous networks)~\cite{blum2020network}, or adapting the state transfer strategy to the available network bandwidth~\cite{chiba2022network}.
+Bolt-Dumbo~\cite{boltdumbo} runs a fast quorum-based protocol in synchronous periods and falls back to an asynchronous consensus otherwise.
+In contrast, \ourProtocol{} is applicable to most BFT protocols and accelerates planetary-scale Byzantine consensus by making both system configuration (leader and replica weights) \emph{and} threshold adaptive without impacting resilience through the integration of BFT protocol forensics.